-Registration of Aircraft
+3 Registration of Aircraft

-3.1 Before an aircraft can be registered, proof of cancellation of foreign registration or, for a new aircraft, proof that the aircraft has never been registered elsewhere must be submitted to the Authority.
+- 3.1 Before an aircraft can be registered, proof of cancellation of foreign registration or, for a new aircraft, proof that the aircraft has never been registered elsewhere must be submitted to the Authority. - 3.2 Additionally, the promoter, operator or new owner shall submit written confirmation of the following: - (i) The ELT has been deprogrammed.

-3.2 A certificate from the Comptroller of Customs that no customs duty, tax or charge is due in respect of aircraft shall also be submitted by the applicant.
+- (ii) The SSR Mode S, 24-bit address has been removed/deprogrammed. - (iii) Irrevocable statement of deregistration be submitted regarding IDERA (if applicable). - 3.3 A certificate from the Comptroller of Customs that no customs duty, tax or charge is due in respect of aircraft shall also be submitted by the applicant.